RevoluPowered/Godot-VSCode-Files/README.md

 - LLDB
 - GDB

 Optional patches to give you compilation db natively from scons, this is much faster than BEAR.
+(Bear takes a couple of minutes, and intercept build takes 20 minutes, where as the native PR just spits it out in a few seconds)
 - https://github.com/godotengine/godot/pull/32848

 Recent updates: